toybreaker/jeancouteau/_articles/upcoming-ramadan-upholding-tolerance.md

 Similarly, some Islamo-Balinese youths educated in Javanese religious institutions come back to Bali upon completion of their studies, convinced that the genuine followers of the prophet should refrain from participating in Balinese religious rites.

-As for interreligious marriages, they are becoming more rare because they are deemed contrary to the religious precepts.
-The main culprit of this new situation is the pervading inﬂuence of Wahabism in Indonesia.
+As for inter-religious marriages, they are becoming more rare because they are deemed contrary to the religious precepts.
+The main culprit of this new situation is the pervading influence of _Wahhabism_ in Indonesia.

 Therefore, the traditional advocacy for Muslim tolerance rooted in the sentence “Your religion is your religion, my religion is my religion,” is now given a narrower meaning.